openstack-yak/dev-stack-tools/README.md

 *Warning:* This is a work in progress.

 - creates or updates a python virtualenv (it's a custom pyvenv);
-- includes openrc in the activation (*note:* given `clouds.yaml` evolution, this is likely to chang);
+- includes openrc in the activation (*note:* given `clouds.yaml` evolution, this is likely to change);
-  - you can specificy location and name of openrc
+  - you can specificy location and name of `openrc`
-  - if you specify the `--openrc` option without a filename, then "./openrc" is assumed;
+  - if `--openrc` option is given without a filename, then "./openrc" is assumed;
-  - if you don't specify `--openrc` then ~/.config/openstack/openrc must exist;
+  - if you don't specify `--openrc` then "~/.config/openstack/openrc" must exist;
 - localy installs `python-openstackclient` (i.e. `openstack` command line interface);
-- optionally, installs additional packages specified in a requirements file (like the `-r` option to `pip`);
+- optionally, installs additional packages specified in a requirements file (similar to the `-r` option of `pip`);

-Since openstack clients, and cloud-config are currently targetted at cloud operators, much of this is likely to evolve to address needs of cloud and cloud-application developers.
+Since openstack clients and cloud-config are currently targeted at cloud operators, much of this is likely to evolve to address needs of cloud and cloud-application developers.

 Use:

     python osic-venv.py env/my-cloud-env

-will create a virtual environment, just as with pyvenv.
+will create a virtual environment, just as with `pyvenv`.

+Try:

+    python osic-venv.py -h

 You can activate in the usual virtualenv way.
 A copy of your openrc file is copied into the venv bin path, and sourced